crispim1411/CoverSpin/README.md

 OBS2: If you close All Apps in Recent Apps you'll need to initialize CoverSpin on coverscreen again

+OBS3: It appears to work only for Flip 6 and 7

 ## Features

 - **Invisible Control Overlay:** Uses a transparent `View` of type `TYPE_APPLICATION_OVERLAY` to inject orientation parameters into the WindowManager.